E-Safety at Beacon Academy

 E-safety and security is an ever changing area of information technology.
-Beacon believes it is important to provide parents and carers access to resources they might find useful so they can help keep their children safe online.
-Take the time to view the following resources or contact the academy if further advice is required.
+Beacon Academy believes it is important to provide parents and carers access to resources they might find useful so they can help keep their children safe online.
+Please take the time to view the following resources or contact the Academy if further advice is required.

 Reporting an Issue

-If you have an e-safety issue to report to the academy, please contact Beacon’s E-Safety Officer, Mrs J Prowse
+If you have an e-safety issue to report to the academy, please contact our E-Safety Officer, Mrs J Prowse.

 Our AUP (Acceptable Use Policy) for students